Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 The University of the Sunshine Coast is structured around its areas of expertise.
 UniSC has five schools that cover health, business and creative industries, science, technology and engineering, law and society and education.

 UniSC has undergone a significant evolution of our learning and teaching to improve the reach and impact of classes.
-It has offered students access to a range of learning materials that are relevant and more meaningful than the traditional lecture.
+It has offered more students access to a range of learning materials that are relevant and more meaningful than the traditional lecture.
 Examples include podcasts, interviews, simulations, screencasts, recorded discussions and formative quizzes, along with seminars, that are dependent on the learning outcomes of each individual course.

 Whilst learning materials are delivered through the University’s learning management system, student engagement is achieved either on-campus in a blended mode – with on-campus tutorials, practicals, seminars and laboratories – or through an online experience.

-At the forefront of health education and research, the School of Health at UniSC offers an exceptional learning environment equipped with state-of-the-art facilities and cutting-edge technology.
+At the forefront of health professional education and research, the School of Health at UniSC offers an exceptional learning environment equipped with state-of-the-art facilities and cutting-edge technology.
 Our modern laboratories, simulated paramedic suites, and nursing and midwifery wards provide students with hands-on experience that closely mirrors real-world scenarios, preparing them for successful careers in health care.

 Under the guidance of our world-class researchers and industry experts, students have the opportunity to pursue their research passions and contribute to impactful discoveries.